Lok Bhavan, Bhopal: Building

 Built in 1880 by the Nawab of Bhopal State, Begum Shahjahan by a European architecture under the supervision of Austate Cook (a French Engineer), Built over an area of 15423 sqft and the total cost incurred on construction was Rs.
 72,878,3 annas and one paisa.

 It was the first Kothi in the city of Bhopal with roof made of red China clay 'Kavelus' and the predominant colour of the Kothi was red.
 For these reason they named this building Lal Kothi.

-A prevalent custom in the then erstwhile State of Bhopal (a Muslim State) was that whenever the State or the feudal lords constructed any building, the foundation stone for a masjid was laid first.
+A prevalent custom in the then erstwhile State of Bhopal (a Muslim State) was that whenever the State or the feudal lords constructed any building, the foundation stone for a mosque was laid first.
 Thus, a small mosque was built first around the campus of Lal Kothi.

 The erstwhile Bhopal Government had sought the help of the British and PWD authorities in decorating the Kothi on European lines.